mcawalsh/aks-dotnet9-demo/README.md

 kubectl port-forward svc/demoapi 8080:8080
 ```

-Then, in a separate terminal, verify the API is responsing:
+Then, in a separate terminal, verify the API is responding:

 ```bash
 curl http://localhost:8080